SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/threadFull.rst

 ==========================================

 In SpinalSim, you can write your testbench by using multiple threads in a similar way to SystemVerilog, and a bit like VHDL/Verilog process/always blocks.
-This allows you to write concurrent tasks and move/halt the simulation time using a fluent API.
+This allows you to write concurrent tasks and control the simulation time using a fluent API.

 Fork and join simulation threads